 Only the foundations of the first Romanesque building remain to this day, which can be seen in the basement of the current Gothic church.
 Perhaps these relics come from two different buildings, because the remains of the two pillars differ significantly from each other.

 The Gothic church preserved to this day, as well as the nearby belfry, in its turbulent history suffered numerous fires, damages and was subjected to repeated modernization, but its characteristic silhouette remained unchanged to this day.
 The main transformations that changed the appearance of the building were the neo-Gothic western porch, the reconstructed western gable and the rib vault from the late nineteenth century in the central nave, which replaced the sixteenth-century net vault.
-Also, most window tracery is the result of early modern and contemporary restaurants.
+Also, most window tracery is the result of early modern and contemporary restaurants, although it is difficult to distinguish the original one from those replaced.

 Kębłowski J., Nysa, Warszawa 1972.